Q: Why take the Mock Tests?

 The directors are Graeme Buckley BSc and Susan Buckley (née Walker), an ex-pupil of Nonsuch High School.

-The price is £15 per test.
-This includes the results and return of papers for all tests.
+The price is £20 per test, except English extended writing which is £25.
+This includes the results and return of papers for all tests, as well as detailed feedback for the extended writing paper and comprehensive answers.

-Q: How will we know what to expect in the 10+ and 11+ Mock Tests?
+Q: How will we know what to expect in the 11+ Mock Tests?

 The tests have been specially commissioned, so your child will not have seen the papers before.